wavyncurly/analysis/Brandon-Barrett-Serial-Question-Final.md

 greater understanding of Alexandria in 1905, which is our overall goal in this class.</p>
 <p>In order to find out this information, I gathered all of the data that students
-in this class have created, and searched all of the xml files for keywords like "football", "sport", "rugby", and "score".
+in this class have created, made them into one big project, and searched all of the xml files for keywords like "football", "sport", "rugby", and "score" through the XPath query box using //div[@type="item"][contains(., 'cotton')].
 These key words led me to passages talking about a variety of different sports and events.
 After going through multiple pages of text, I have found a significant list of sports that were played or observed back in 1905.
 We have no way of knowing